xuru/pyvisdk/docs/source/do/virtual_machine_datastore_info.rst

     .. py:attribute:: mode

         Access mode for this datastore.
 This is either readOnly or readWrite.
 A virtual disk needs to be stored on readWrite datastore.
-ISOs can be read from a readOnly datastore.
+ISOs can be read from a readOnly datastore.See HostMountMode